5tefan/py-netcdf-timeseries-gui/README.md

 console allows the user to perform any kind of data processing possible in Python and display the results.

-The software package stands on the shoulders of giants, making use of:
+The software package brings together many powerful third party components, making use of:

 * PyQt4 Python bindings to the Qt UI library
 * netcdf4-python interface to the netCDF C library
 * matplotlib python visualization and plotting library
 * Jupyter IPython console and kernel, qtconsole

-The scope of the program is inspired by the Unix philosophy: do one thing and do it well.
-While we could work toward an interface reading data from csv, tsv, etc and plotting line, bar charts, pie charts, etc, we prefer to instead optimize for the specific use case of time series netcdf data.
-Continuing development on the interface is focusing on improving the modularity such that adapting to new features may only require rewriting limited pieces of the interface.
+One goal of continued ddevelopment on the interface is focusing on improving the modularity such that adapting to new features may only require rewriting limited pieces of the interface.
 The panel_configurer for new plot styles or the dataset_tabs for reading new data types.